-- Clearly identify the employer and the member, be signed by the employer, and be accepted and signed by the member; - Clearly identify the terms of employment, including position, type and rate of pay and start date; and - Be non-contingent.
+- Clearly identify the terms of employment, including position, type and rate of pay and start date; and - Be non-contingent.
 Note: If conditions of employment exist, the credit union must confirm prior to closing that all conditions of employment are satisfied either by verbal verification or written documentation.
 This confirmation must be noted in the mortgage loan file.

 - Loan amounts > \$1,000,000.

-- Interest Only Program.
+- Interest-Only Program.

 - AMGC Community Program.